-- In a large bowl, beat together the cream cheese and butter until light and fluffy.
+- In a large bowl, beat together the cream cheese and butter until light and fluffy, about 2-3 minutes.
 Gradually add in the powdered sugar and salt.
-Beat until smooth and fluffy.
+Beat until smooth and fluffy, another 2-3 minutes.
 Beat in the vanilla.

 - Place the cold cake on a stand or plate with strips of parchment or wax paper underneath (you will be pulling these strips out later, so make sure you can easily remove them).
 With an offset spatula, frost a thin layer around the cake (you should still be able to see the cake through the frosting).
 Chill the cake for 30 minutes.

 - Clean the spatula and finish frosting the rest of the cake.
 Carefully remove the paper strips then place walnut pieces around the bottom of the cake and a few on top for garnish.

 Source: Adapted from Southern Living

 Carrot Cake Layer Cake

 - How To Color Easter Eggs Naturally from Shockingly Delicious

 Breakfast, Breads, and Buns

 - Bunny Rabbit Bread from In The Kitchen With Audrey and Maurene

 - Easter Brunch Creme Brulee Baked Oatmeal from In The Kitchen With KP